brunoasm/varKoder/docs/train.md

 # varKoder train

 After *varKodes* are generated with `varKoder image`, they can be used to train a neural network to recognize taxa based on these images.
 The `varKoder train` command uses `fastai` and `pytorch` to do this training, with image models obtained with the `timm` library.
+This includes a very large collection of models available on [Hugging Face Hub](https://huggingface.co/docs/hub/timm)

-If a model in the `timm` library requires a specific input image size (for example, [vision transformers](https://huggingface.co/google/vit-base-patch16-224-in21k)), **varKoder** will automatically resize input **varkodes** using the [nearest pixel method](https://pillow.readthedocs.io/en/stable/handbook/concepts.html#PIL.Image.Resampling.NEAREST).
+If a model supported by the `timm` library requires a specific input image size (for example, [vision transformers](https://huggingface.co/google/vit-base-patch16-224-in21k)), **varKoder** will automatically resize input **varkodes** using the [nearest pixel method](https://pillow.readthedocs.io/en/stable/handbook/concepts.html#PIL.Image.Resampling.NEAREST).

 There are two modes of training: